maggiemachuca/osticket-post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Item 1
-- Item 2
+- Configure a role of **Full Admin** to assign full administrative access to agents who need this role.
+- Configure the department of **System Administrators**
+- Configure the team of **Online Banking**
+- Allow end users to create trouble tickets
+- Configure agents (employees) so that we can assign them to a department
+- Configure agents' passwords
+- Configure end user accounts (customers)
-- Item 3
+- Configure our 3 **Service Level Agreements**
-- Item 4
-- Item 5
+- Configure **help topics** so that our end users can specify their issue(s)

 <h2>Configuration Steps</h2>

 ## Step 1: Configure Roles

-<p>We are going to be using this link to log into our <a href="http://localhost/osTicket/scp/login.php">admin page</a>.</p>
+- We are going to be using this link to log into our <a href="http://localhost/osTicket/scp/login.php">admin page</a>
 - Open this link inside of the machine you configured osTicket on
 - Enter the admin credentials